redkit-resources/docs/docs/en/unnoficial_docs/useful_features/setup_script_studio.md

 ### Color Configuration

 My color settings.
-If you like them, feel free to use them.
+If you like them, feel free to use them (there's a screenshot at the end).

 Background:

 - For all elements except **Bracket Highlighting**: (44, 46, 52)
 - For **Bracket Highlighting**: (64, 62, 65)